-How Secure is your Store?
+How Secure is Your Store?

 POS Malware Developments

-Various businesses including supermarkets, department stores and gas stations are in a constant state of risk.
+Various businesses including supermarkets, department stores, and gas stations are in a constant state of risk.
 They need to be ready for a new wave of cyber criminals that are highly skilled in using various forms of malware to compromise IT systems.
 For example, the recent attacks on Target and Neiman Marcus employed RAM scraper malware, which was specifically built to target point-of-sale systems.

-Recently, security firm RSA reported that they had discovered that a new piece of malware was being used to target POS systems that is similar to the malware used in the Target and Neiman Marcus breaches.
-The Chewbacca Trojan, a privately sold piece of malware which uses a two-pronged approach involving the Tor anonymity network to conceal its communication with the attackers’ command and control infrastructure, is the latest piece of malware that has been discovered to have stolen credit card data from numerous companies.
+Recently, security firm RSA reported that they had discovered that a new piece of malware was being used to target POS systems that are similar to the malware used in the Target and Neiman Marcus breaches.
+The Chewbacca Trojan, a privately sold piece of malware that uses a two-pronged approach involving the Tor anonymity network to conceal its communication with the attackers’ command and control infrastructure, is the latest piece of malware that has been discovered to have stolen credit card data from numerous companies.

 A Watchful Eye on the Future

 Despite being compliant with payment card security standards (PCI-DSS), many organizations are still being breached.
-Cyber criminals are constantly evolving their tactics in order to overcome the safeguards that are being put in place to secure networks.
+Cybercriminals are constantly evolving their tactics in order to overcome the safeguards that are being put in place to secure networks.
 With that in mind, retailers and other businesses operating point-of-sale systems will have to go beyond simple compliance and rethink their IT security posture.